Harold Hawke

 Harold James "Dribbler" Hawke (26 August 1909 – 16 June 1995) was an Australian rules footballer who played with North Adelaide in the South Australian National Football League (SANFL).

 Hawke was a centre half forward and first played with North Adelaide in the 1927 season.
 The next year he moved to a farm on the Yorke Peninsula to work and over the coming years only played for North Adelaide on occasions, such as playing finals football in 1930 and 1931.

-He managed a full season in 1937 and ended up winning the Magarey Medal.
-Despite playing in eleven different seasons he finished his SANFL career with just 70 games, as well as representing South Australia at two interstate carnivals.
-He is a half forward flanker in North Adelaide's official Team of the Century.
+Hawke played a full season in 1937, winning the Magarey Medal for the best and fairest player in the SANFL.
+Despite playing in eleven different seasons, he finished his SANFL career with just 70 games, as well as representing South Australia at two interstate carnivals.

+Hawke was named a half forward flanker in North Adelaide's official Team of the Century.

-He later served in the 13th Field Regiment of the Australian Army during World War II.
+Hawke later served in the 13th Field Regiment of the Australian Army during World War II.